 - Chelsea Green - http://www.chelseagreen.com/content -

-The supply of fresh summer fruit is waning in most temperate regions, and before you know it, apples and pumpkins will abound.
+The supply of fresh summer fruit is about to be in abundance and before you know it, apples and pumpkins will abound.

-If you’re lucky and berries or stone fruits are still available to you, try this easy method of preserving them: whole fruit jam.
+If you’re lucky and berries or stone fruits are providing a bountiful array of flavor, try this easy method of preserving them: whole fruit jam.

 This recipe relies on the natural sugars in fruit to provide a balanced flavor and sweetness in this complimentary spread.
 Preserve the last of your seasonal fruit simply – no added sugar and no freezing.